What Is Alcohol Abuse? What Makes Someone An Alcoholic?

 - Slow reflexes;

-- Dramatic change in academics (if still in school);
+- A dramatic change in academics (if still in school);

 - Personal hygiene is no longer as important, smelly breath or clothes;